Key Takeaways

-Credit approvals, fraud interventions, transaction blocks, pricing exceptions, and AML escalations are no longer episodic, human-only actions.
-They are continuous, contextual decisions executed at machine speed.
+Financial institutions are automating decisions faster than they are governing them.
+Credit approvals, fraud interventions, transaction blocks, pricing exceptions, and AML escalations are no longer episodic human actions.
+They are continuous, contextual decisions executed at machine speed across every line of business.

 Yet most institutions still rely on: